The best cordless water flosser available.

 - Magnetic charging solution

-Whilst price should not be the key deciding factor, you would expect a unit 2-3 times their cost to offer an equivalent battery life.
+Whilst price should not be the key deciding factor; you would expect a premium unit to offer at least an equivalent battery life.

-In the box is charger, which is a little more novel than most.
+In the box is a charger, which is a little more novel than most.

 At one end is a 2 pin plug suitable for Australian homes.